OpenProducer/angelcityjazz/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.12.1] 2023-05-18 =

+* Fix - Fix the state bug causing a large number of XHR requests that were being made in the block editor.
+[TEC-4805]
+* Language - 0 new strings added, 10 updated, 0 fuzzied, and 0 obsoleted

 = [6.0.12] 2023-05-08 =